Nov 15, 2019 |

 “I’ve witnessed the power of these programs — both for those who serve and for those who are served — and the results are a positive flow of hope and good,” said Miller Nation.

-The community is invited to visit www.sbu.edu/GivingTuesdayatBonas now through Dec.
-3 to donate and use #GivingTuesdayatBonas on all social media channels to help spread the word.
+The community is invited to donate now through Dec.
+3 and to use #GivingTuesdayatBonas on all social media channels to help spread